ariflaksito/ariflaksito.github.io/index.md

 - **Aug 2023**, Our paper 'GIS data support technique for forest fire management and decision support system: A Sebangau National Park, Kalimantan case' has been accepted for presentation at [The 6th International Conference on Information and Communications Technology 2023 (6th ICOIACT 2023)](https://icoiact.org/)
 - **Aug 2023**, Our paper 'Disaster Tweet Classification using LSTM: A Comparative Study of Imbalanced Data Handling Techniques' has been accepted for presentation at [The 6th International Conference on Information and Communications Technology 2023 (6th ICOIACT 2023)](https://icoiact.org/)
 - **Jul 2023**, Alhamdulillah..
 I have passed the selection and been accepted as an awardee of [BPI (Beasiswa Pendidik Indonesia) Kemendikbudristek in 2023](https://beasiswa.kemdikbud.go.id/).

+## 🏰 Miscellaneous
+- 🏡 I have been living in 4 cities beginning with the letter S my whole life: Salatiga, Surakarta, Sleman 🇮🇩, Sheffield 🇬🇧
+- I like doing many sports activities especially basketball 🏀
+- Big fan of Arsenal ⚽